The Boyz-n-the Hood: Background

 Eric Wright, who founded Ruthless Records in 1987, had tasked the Ruthless song-writing team — record producer Dr. Dre, aided by Arabian Prince, and ghostwriter Ice Cube — to draft the song in line with Wright's vision.
-But when the song was rejected by the New York-based rap group it had first been pitched to, Wright decided to rap it himself, under the name "Eazy E".
+But when the song was rejected by the New York-based rap group HBO (Home Boyz Only) whom it had first been pitched to, Wright decided to rap it himself, under the name "Eazy E".
 In 1989, having gained rapper MC Ren and producer DJ Yella, N.W.A released its official debut album, Straight Outta Compton.

 While N.W.A's Straight Outta Compton album spurred the Los Angeles area's hip hop to drop electro and rapidly go hardcore, the rappers still called it "reality rap", whereas news media would soon call it "gangsta rap".
 Meanwhile, in 1988, "The Boyz-n-the Hood" was remixed for Eazy's debut album Eazy-Duz-It.
 After N.W.A's disbanding in 1991, Eazy's EP titled It's On (Dr. Dre) 187^{um} Killa, released in 1993, brought another remix, "Boyz n tha Hood (G-mix)".

 The song was released in August 2015, the film Straight Outta Compton had renewed interest in N.W.A when, on September 5, "Boyz-n-the Hood" debuted on the Billboard Hot 100.
 That week, at #50, it was the chart's third-highest debut, behind the 1989 title track "Straight Outta Compton" (the other song being "Hit the Quan"), originally too incendiary for wide radio play.